The Barry M. Goldwater Scholarship and Excellence in Education Program

 - Have a college grade-point average of at least 3.0.

-- Be a United States citizen from the 50 states or the Deistrict of Columbia; US national for those students nominated from Puerto Rico, Guam, Virgin Islands, American Samoa, and Commonwealth of the Norterna Mariana Islans; or a permanent resident.
+- Be a United States citizen from the 50 states or the District of Columbia; US national for those students nominated from Puerto Rico, Guam, Virgin Islands, American Samoa, and Commonwealth of the Northern Mariana Islands; or a permanent resident.
 A permanent resident nominated for the schaolarship must include a letter stating his/her intent to become a US citizen.
 A photocopy of the nominee's Permanent Resident Card must also be submitted.

 - Intend to pursue a research career in mathematics, science, or engineering.
 Nominees for Goldwater Scholarships must include in their online application a statement of interest that details how their academic program and their overall educational plans will prepare them for their chosen career goal.
-It is expected that students selected as scholars will pursue advanced research degrees (PhD, PhD/MD, PhD/OD, PhD/DVM).
-If the MS degree is the highest degree expected, this scholarship competition is probably not worth the effort.
+It is expected that students selected as scholars will pursue advanced research degrees (e.g. PhD).
+If the MS degree is the highest degree expected, it may not worth the effort it takes to apply.
 Students with interests in the health sciences (medicine, veterinary medicine, physical therapy, pharmacy, etc.) are eligible for a Goldwater Scholarship only if they plan a career that emphasizes research over clinical practice.

 - You will be asked in the pre-application for a list of people who might write you letters of recommendation.
-These names are just suggestions; do not contact letter writers unless you pre-application is approved.
-If your pre-application is approved, the campus representative will work with you to compile the strongest possible list of letter-writers.
+These names are suggestions; do not contact letter writers until your pre-application is approved.
+If your pre-application is approved, the campus representative will work with you to compile the strongest possible list of referees and provide you with information to send with your request when you ask for recommendation letters.

 II.
 Formal application for internal review